zhmcclient/python-zhmcclient/design/fake-client.rst

 * Complete re-implementation of the zhmcclient API, that behaves the same way as the zhmcclient package, but consists of a different classes that implement a faked HMC.
-* Usage of the real zhmcclient package, and replacing its Session object with a fake session that implements a faked HMC.
+* Usage of the zhmcclient package, and replacing its Session object with a fake session that implements a faked HMC.

 The first design option is probably less effort, but it has the drawback that